Genetic Genealogy and Ethnicity

-The day of the conference you'll receive a link to the live stream.
+On the day of the conference, you'll receive a link to the live stream.

 Ask any questions and leave comments throughout the seminars.
 Speakers will attempt to incorporate them during their presentations and at the end of their instructions.

-Scenes from past eConferences.
+Scenes from past virtual conferences.
 See the difference!
 Presenters onscreen and a fun panel discussion after four hours of learning.